Academic (college and university) libraries

 Most American libraries have "open stacks."
 This means that library visitors can walk to the shelves of books and get the books they want.
 The books are organized by call numbers.
 In most UC Libraries call numbers are based on the Library of Congress Classification system.
 Read more on the Books page.

 In American higher education, independent research, including library research, is very important.
 Your professors will often expect you to find books and articles on your topic rather than tell you what you need to read.
 You will eventually have to present the results of your research, often in the form of a research paper.
 UC Libraries have a book that may be very helpful to you, Beyond the Answer Sheet : Academic Success for International Students by William B. Badke.
 See also Academic writing : a handbook for international students by Stephen Bailey.

 You also need to be aware of plagiarism, using another writer’s words or ideas as your own.
-Read more about plagiarism policies at UC and avoiding plagiarism.
+Read our guide Using Information Sources Ethically and Legally to learn about plagiarism policies at UC and avoiding plagiarism.